jackson-nestelroad/pokengine-jcoad-docs/docs/source/jcoad/objects.rst

     .. param:: direction
         :type: direction
-        :default: Player will spin in the direction they were facing
+        :default: Player will slide in the direction they were facing

         Direction to slide the player in.
 If omitted, the player will slide in the direction they are currently facing.